 Hon.
 Mustapha Abdul-Hamid, Minister for Information, in a brief remark, stressed that the youth of Ghana had to take a keen interest in current affairs, participate in debates and make ample time to listen to the news since 70% of what they would learn in life would be outside the formal curriculum.
 Hon.
 Abdul- Hamid reiterated that this would broaden their horizon as future leaders.

-Ms. Kathy Addy, NCCE Deputy Chairman, Finance and Administration, delivering the closing remarks emphasized that, the competition was intended to equip students and prepare them for leadership roles in future.
-She noted that, the Commission chose the topic for the debate to tie in with the vision of the President of Ghana to resonate with the theme for Ghana’s 61st Independence Day celebration.
+Ms. Kathy Addy, NCCE Deputy Chairman, Finance, and Administration, delivering the closing remarks emphasized that the competition was intended to equip students and prepare them for leadership roles in the future.
+She noted that the Commission chose the topic for the debate to tie in with the vision of the President of Ghana to resonate with the theme for Ghana’s 61st Independence Day celebration.

 Mr. Kofi Bentil, Senior Consultant of Bentil Consulting Limited, a lead Judge at the competition advised the students to pay attention to details when answering questions.